Strangemother/python-puddle/puddles/readme.md

 # (3,)
 ```

-For multiple functions, provide a tuple of tuples:
+To provide alternative arguments for each call, provide a tuple of tuples.
+Each
+sub item contains `(func, args, kwargs)`.

+The args must be iterable, and the kwargs is a `dict`:

 ```py
 import puddles